amotivv-inc/memory-box-inference/USER_GUIDE.md

 ### User Identification

-In addition to JWT authentication, the proxy requires user identification for all requests.
+In addition to JWT authentication, the gateway requires user identification for all requests.

 **How it works:**
 1. Clients include a user identifier in the X-User-ID header
-2. The proxy finds or creates the user in the database
+2. The gateway finds or creates the user in the database
 3. The user is associated with the request for tracking and analytics
 4. If the user has a personal API key, it will be used